EleutherAI/lm-evaluation-harness/README.md

     --batch_size auto:4
 ```

+Alternatively, you can use `lm-eval` instead of `python main.py` to call lm eval from anywhere.

 ### Multi-GPU Evaluation with Hugging Face `accelerate`

 To parallelize evaluation of HuggingFace models across multiple GPUs, we allow for two different types of multi-GPU evaluation.